 How to Decorate Pretty Planters with Vinyl

 We love white planters for holding flowers, ferns, succulents, and herbs.
-How about let’s make them more decorative for your home decor with vinyl decals?
+Would you like to make them more decorative for your home decor?
+Have you ever thought of using vinyl decals?
 Let me show you how to decorate planters with vinyl.

 We know there are so many creative ways to decorate flower pots.
 Whether they be terra cotta pots, plastic planters, or ceramic pots, the options to spiff them up are endless.

-Obviously, it’s fun to customize a plain pot with your own style.
-Add your favorite colors or patterns or add words that fit your aesthetic.
+It’s fun to customize a plain pot with your own style.
+You can add your favorite colors or patterns or add words that fit your aesthetic.

 Here is one way to give plain white ceramic planters a bit of style – adding vinyl decals using a Cricut Machine and Cricut Design Space.